raulh39/cmake_example/README.md

 # TODO
-* CPack, and add it to preset workflow
 * Read Chapter 35, Installing, to move "install()" commands away from packaging/CMakeLists.txt
-* option() to disable subtrees
+* Create several libs and use option() to disable subtrees.
+Use a common prefix
 * Recommended practices:
     * Do NOT if/switch on CMAKE_BUILD_TYPE to add flags as it is only meaningful in single configuration generators.
     * Prefer to provide cache variables for controlling whether to enable optional parts of